hygtfrde/delphi/README.md

 # Delphi
-An extractor for video files to text
+An extractor program for video files to raw text

-## Software Components
+## Software Components in src

-### Page Extractor (Scanner)
+### Page Extractor
-- Utilize motion detection to recognize a full page
+- Utilize motion detection to recognize a full page, scanning its contents
-  -- Extract the still frame
+  - Extract the still frame
 - Increment and count prefixes and page numbers

 ### Text Extractor
-- Feed in the raw pages as image files and generate text pages -- Utilize Tesseract OCR
+- Feed in the raw pages as image files and generate text pages
+  - Utilize Tesseract OCR

 ### Main.py
 - Entry point to run program

-## Set Up
+## How to Set Up and Run

 ### Venv
 - Start your Venv or Conda environment before downloading <br>